-Sicily is a magical and ancient island which boasts several blue flags, thanks to the beauty of its sandy and rocky beaches.
-After the island was largely destroyed by the earth quake of 1693, many cities have been rebuilt, resulting in beautiful examples of baroque architecture such as the city of Noto.
+Sicily is a magical and ancient island that boasts several blue flags.
+This is due to the beauty of its rocky and sandy beaches.
+In 1693 an earthquake destroyed the island.
+Consequently, many cities have been rebuilt.
+Thus, resulting in beautiful examples of baroque architecture such as the city of Noto.
 Nevertheless, Greek and Roman ruins can still be seen around almost every corner and are part of the UNESCO World Heritage.

-In this article we invite you to discover the Eastern side of the Italian island, where you will enjoy an unforgettable experience between Taormina and Syracuse.
+This article invites you to discover the Eastern side of the Italian island, where you will enjoy an unforgettable experience between Taormina and Syracuse.

-The East coast is easily accessible thanks to the Fontanarossa Airport of Catania, located only 60 km away from both cities.
+The East coast is easily accessible thanks to the Fontanarossa Airport of Catania.
+Moreover, this is located only 60 km away from both cities.
 It’s the busiest airport of the island with its new Terminal that was opened in 2006.

 Taormina